Spirit and Traditions | Spirit and Traditions | TJC

 Spirit and Traditions

-Tyler Junior College, since its founding in 1926, has exemplified spirit and tradition at a post-secondary institution.
+Since its founding in 1926, TJC has exemplified spirit and tradition as a post-secondary institution.
 A rich history of student life involvement sets TJC apart from other two-year colleges and fosters an ever-growing Alumni Association.

 National recognition also has helped establish the College's Spirit and Traditions: